-This peanut butter cup smoothie is made from easy ingredients and rich chocolate flavor.
-Topped with crunchy peanut butter balls and it's an easy way to both increase your protein and curb a craving.
+This peanut butter cup smoothie is made from easy ingredients (like this cranberry protein smoothie) and rich chocolate flavor.
+Topped with crunchy peanut butter balls and it's an easy way to both increase your protein (learn more about the benefits of a high protein diet) and curb a craving.

-Allergy-friendly: This smoothie is dairy-free, gluten-free, and soy-free.
-If you skip the peanut butter balls it's also totally paleo.
+Allergy-friendly: This chocolate peanut butter protein shake is dairy-free, gluten-free, and soy-free.
+If you skip the peanut butter balls, it's also totally paleo.

 Best flavor: All the classic flavors of chocolate and peanut butter wrapped into a deliciously creamy smoothie.

-Know that cacao powder is different from cocoa powder and you'll reap more benefits with cacao.
+- Cacao powder: Used for a rich chocolate flavor but also a boost in nutrients like magnesium and antioxidants.
+Know that cacao powder is different from cocoa powder, and you'll reap more benefits with cacao.

 Expert Tips

-Though the peanut butter balls aren't necessary, they're truly what makes this smoothie taste like dessert.
-You can obviously omit them though.
-I sometimes like to top my smoothie with peanut butter protein cups too.
+Though the peanut butter balls aren't necessary, they're truly what makes this protein shake taste like dessert.

 This shake uses collagen powder and not protein powder.
 Though protein powder can be used, it will alter the taste and texture depending on which one you use.
-Learn more about choosing a protein powder for your goals.
+I personally prefer to use beef isolate protein powder to maximize the health perks.

-Frozen bananas will always make a creamier smoothie.
+Frozen bananas will always make a creamier protein shake.
 This is how you obtain the "ice cream-like" consistency everyone loves.
 However, in a pinch, the fresh banana will work.

 Yes!
 With the ingredients for the protein balls, you'll have extra if you only make two small smoothies.
 Double the smoothie batch to make 4 mini servings or two super large.